QuanDo2000-learning/crafting-interpreters/notes/chap_8.md

 **1. The REPL no longer supports entering a single expression and automatically printing its result value.
 That’s a drag.
 Add support to the REPL to let users type in both statements and expressions.
 If they enter a statement, execute it.
 If they enter an expression, evaluate it and display the result value.**

 **2. Maybe you want Lox to be a little more explicit about variable initialization.
-Instead of implicitly initializing variables to nil, make it a runtime error to access a variable that has not been initialized or assigned to, as in:**
+Instead of implicitly initializing variables to `nil`, make it a runtime error to access a variable that has not been initialized or assigned to, as in:**

 ```lox
 // No initializers.